AdobeDocs/experience-platform.en/help/sources/tutorials/ui/monitor.md

 ---
 keywords: Experience Platform;home;popular topics
 solution: Experience Platform
-title: Monitor accounts and dataflows
+title: Monitor and delete dataflows
 topic: overview
 ---

-# Monitor accounts and dataflows
+# Monitor and delete dataflows

 Source connectors in Adobe Experience Platform provide the ability to ingest externally sourced data on a scheduled basis.
 This tutorial provides steps for viewing existing accounts and dataflows from the *[!UICONTROL Sources]* workspace.
 This tutorial also provides steps for deleting dataflows from the *[!UICONTROL Sources]* workspace.